Abominable (2019 film): Plot

-Cast
+Voice cast

 Production

 Abominable was in development at DreamWorks Animation since 2010.
 For some time, Jill Culton was writing and directing the film, originally titled Everest, which was about a little girl and a Yeti, but by 2016, she had left the project.
 She was then replaced by Tim Johnson and Todd Wilderman.

-In December 2016, DreamWorks announced that the film would be released on September 27, 2019, and that it would be co-produced by Oriental DreamWorks (now Pearl Studio), marking their second collaboration after Kung Fu Panda 3.
-On February 2, 2018, it was announced that Culton had returned as the director, replacing Johnson who became an executive producer with Frank Zhu and Li Ruigang.
+In December 2016, DreamWorks announced that the film would be released on September 27, 2019, and that it would be co-produced by Oriental DreamWorks (now Pearl Studio), marking their second collaboration after Kung Fu Panda 3 (2016).
+On February 2, 2018, it was announced that Culton had returned as the writer and director for the film, replacing Johnson who became an executive producer with Frank Zhu and Li Ruigang.
 On March 20, 2018, it was announced that Chloe Bennet has been cast in the lead role as Yi.
 On May 18, 2018, DreamWorks and Pearl Studio announced that the film has been retitled from Everest to Abominable, and Albert Tsai, Tenzing Norgay Trainor, and Tsai Chin were cast the following month.

+Overall, the budget was approximately $75 million.

 Music

-The film's music was composed by Rupert Gregson-Williams, who had previously collaborated with the studio on Over the Hedge and Bee Movie, this also makes it the first DreamWorks animated film to be composed by a Gregson-Williams since Shrek Forever After, which was composed by his older brother, Harry Gregson-Williams.
+The film's music was composed by Rupert Gregson-Williams, who had previously collaborated with the studio on Over the Hedge (2006) and Bee Movie (2007).
 Also featured on the soundtrack is an original song titled "Beautiful Life" sung by American musician, Bebe Rexha.
 The film also featured a version of Coldplay's Fix You.
-The soundtrack was released digitally on September 13, 2019 by Back Lot Music.
+The soundtrack was released digitally on September 13, 2019, by Back Lot Music.

 Release

 Abominable had its world premiere at the Toronto International Film Festival on September 7, 2019.
-The film was released on September 27, 2019 in the United States and on October 11 in the United Kingdom by Universal Pictures.
+The film was released on September 27, 2019, in the United States and on October 11 in the United Kingdom by Universal Pictures.
 Universal also handles worldwide distribution alongside various regional partners except for China, where the film was solely distributed by co-producer Pearl Studio, who (under their former name of Oriental DreamWorks) had distributed all of DreamWorks Animation's films in the country since the partnership began.